Barbara Womack Webb: Education

-Legal career
+Career

-She was elected to be the prosecuting attorney of the 7th and 22nd judicial districts of Arkansas.
+Webb was elected to be the prosecuting attorney of the 7th and 22nd judicial districts of Arkansas.
 In addition to being a prosecuting attorney she has served on the Arkansas Ethics Commission, Arkansas State Crime Lab Board, Arkansas Coalition for Juvenile Justice, and the U.S. Department of Justice Anti-Terrorism Task Force.

 She is a chief law judge for the Arkansas Workers Compensation Commission.

-Judicial career
+Judicial service

-On December 4, 2018, Webb was appointed by Governor Asa Hutchinson to be a Circuit Judge of Saline County.
+On December 4, 2018, Webb was appointed by Governor Asa Hutchinson to be a circuit judge of Saline County.
 She was the first woman appointed as a circuit judge in the county.
 She was appointed to replace Circuit Judge Bobby McCallister and served until December 31, 2018.

 On November 8, 2019, Webb filed paperwork to run for a seat on the Arkansas Supreme Court.
 On March 3, 2020, she was elected to be an associate justice of the Arkansas Supreme Court. defeating Morgan Welch.

 Personal life

-She is married to the Chair of the Arkansas Republican Party Doyle Webb.
+She is married to Doyle Webb, a former chair of the Arkansas Republican Party.